Terms of Sales

 12. Resolution

 12.1.
-At the initiative of the Buyer
+At the Buyer's initiative

 - The Customer must allow the Merchant a reasonable additional period of 7 to 10 working days to comply.